How big is the payday lending industry?

 Between 2012 and 2014, growth slowed.

-Payday loans were controversial and the risks of borrowing were widely known.
-Some short term loan providers had bad reputations.
+Loans till payday were controversial and the risks of borrowing were widely known.
+Some short-term loan providers had bad reputations.
 This deterred consumers from using them as credit sources.

 The story in 2015 was a little different.

 2015 statistics show 3.5 million people took out payday loans.

 This rise in suggests a number of people feel comfortable using short term credit.